What does Monica mean?

 Monica is a very prominent first name for women (#131 out of 4276, Top 3%) and also a very prominent surname for both adults and children (#18607 out of 150436, Top 12%).
 (2000 U.S. Demographics)

-Below is a charted comparison of the popularity of the girl name Monica and associated names.
-Prominent alternative forms of Monica (#538 a year ago) listed in the Top 1000 are Monnie, Monique, Monika and Mona.
-Usage of these girl names reached its highest during the years 1970-1979 and is now significantly less (usage 0.0924%, down 81%), with the forms Monica, Monique, Monika and Mona becoming less in vogue.
+Monnie, Monique, Monika and Mona are the prominent alternative forms of Monica (#538 a year ago) listed in the Top 1000.
+Usage of these girl names reached its highest during 1970-1979 (usage of 0.486%) and is now significantly less (usage 0.0924%, down 81%), with the forms Monica, Mona, Monique and Monika becoming less in vogue.
+Below is a charted comparison of the usage of Monica and associated names.
 (2014 Birth Statistics)